 - abuse of alcohol

-The second reason for knowing is that it’s important to be able to plan for the future with your spouse, children and close friends.
+The second reason for knowing your diagnosis is that it’s important to be able to plan for the future with your spouse, children and close friends.
 These people will need to know how you want to be treated when you can no longer guide them.
 A related reason is that financial planning needs to be done early, especially planning for long-term care.

 There are a number of other reasons to get tested that are more individual.
 In my own case, worrying is always worse than knowing.
 I’d much rather be dealing with a known enemy than wondering whether he might be lurking around the corner.
 I also want time to prepare friends and family to move through this journey with me, to alert them to what’s coming so that we can avoid some of the stigma and embarrassment that too often accompanies this disease.
 If I’m noticing symptoms, friends and family are going to notice them sooner or later, too—whether I get tested or not.
 If I get tested and everybody knows, we can work consciously on our changing relationships rather than feel embarrassment and pretend that nothing is wrong.